Gas Pipeline Mechanic Training Program

 Gas Distribution Line Mechanics are responsible for the installation and maintenance of natural gas distribution systems, which provide natural gas service to residential, commercial and industrial customers.
 Successful Line Mechanics must be physically fit, hardworking, and able to follow instructions rapidly and proficiently.
 Mechanics can expect to work on many different sites doing a variety of jobs.
 Having a diverse skill set and being able to communicate with people effectively, is important.

-The program will be offered in mid-May 2017 and be held in Bristol.
+Dates for upcoming session will be announced shortly, and the class will be held in Bristol.
 This 7-week program includes 140 classroom hours and 50 hours of operator qualification training.

 - Must be at least 18 years old